vantage-sh/docs.vantage.sh/docs/vql_resource_report.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page describes how to use VQL when querying Resource Reports in API or using the Terraform Provider.
+This page describes how to use VQL when querying Resource Reports in the API or using the Terraform Provider.

 :::tip
 If you need help constructing a VQL query, navigate to the [**Resource Reports**](https://console.vantage.sh/resources) page and click **New Resource Report**.
 From the top left, open the **Filters** menu.
 Create a filter and click the **View as VQL** button at the top of the **Filters** menu to see a filter's VQL representation.
 You can copy this syntax to use within your API calls.